Advanced Settings and Risk Controls

 Directional Risk: Passive mode extends your exposure window, increasing sensitivity to directional price moves

-Reference Price: Mid Price, Grid Mode and Blend Mode
+Reference Price: Mid Price, Grid Mode, Reverse Grid Mode and Blend Mode

 The bot has two distinct approaches to order placement.
 While Mid Price Mode was the original iteration of the bot and remains highly effective for general liquidity provision, Grid Mode introduces specific logic for profit locking (assuming price moves in your direction) and the cost of speed or potentially having your order cancelled due to auto stoploss all together.